sculptor/sculptor.github.io/documentation/maven-archetypes.md

     </div>
     <div markdown="1">

-Sculptor comes with a set of [Maven archetypes][1] which you be used to create skeleton projects.
+Sculptor comes with a set of [Maven archetypes][1] which can be used to create skeleton projects.
 This is an easy way to get started using Sculptor as the archetypes generate a Maven `pom.xml` with the necessary Maven plugins (including [Sculptors Maven plugin][2]) and dependencies.

 Check the [Archetype Tutorial][3] for an example on how to use Sculptors Maven archetypes.
 {: .alert}